sheikhomer/T212MCP/README.md

 ## Contributing

 Contributions are welcome!
 Whether it's a bug report, feature suggestion, code improvement, or documentation update — all help is appreciated.
+- Fork the repository and create a feature or bug-fix branch.

+- Ensure your changes align with project goals and coding standards.

+- Add clear documentation/comments for any new functionality.

+- Test your changes to confirm there are no regressions.

+- Submit a pull request with a clear description of the update.

 ## Security